 Fig.~\ref{fig: Site1 SemiSim Case1 results} and Fig.~\ref{fig: Site2 SemiSim Case1 results} show the estimated results in Case1 for the Site1 and Site2 simulated data, respectively.
-In the zoomed-in areas, there are large changes in brightness between the reference HR image~(a) and the target HR image~(d).
-For the Site1 data, it can be visually seen that ROSTF-1~(h) and ROSTF-2~(i) capture these changes most accurately and estimate the brightness closest to that of the ground-truth~(d) compared to the other methods.
-This is thanks to the second and fifth constraints in (\ref{eq: our ST fusion}), which promote the brightness of the estimated image to be close to that of the observed LR image $\Lt$~(c) on the target date, based on Assumption~ii) and the observation model in \eqref{eq: relationship model}.
-STARFM~(e) and VIPSTF~(f) are greatly affected by the reference HR image $\Hr$~(a) and estimate closer brightness to that of $\Hr$~(a) than to that of the ground-truth~(d).
-The result of RSFN~(g) is not good due to lack of training data.
-For the Site2 data, Fig.~\ref{fig: Site2 SemiSim Case1 results} shows that ROSTF-1~(h) captures the changes in brightness of the zoomed-in-area most accurately.
-ROSTF-2~(i) and STARFM~(e) have good estimates followed by ROSTF-1~(h).
-The result of VIPSTF~(f) has different tints throughout, not just in the zoomed-in-area, i.e., wrong spectral information is estimated throughout the entire image.
-RSFN~(g) estimates closer brightness to that of $\Hr$~(a) than to that of the ground-truth~(d).
+In the zoomed-in areas, there are large temporal changes in brightness between the reference HR image~$\Hr$ and the target HR image, ground-truth.
+For the Site1 data, it can be visually seen that ROSTF-1 and ROSTF-2 capture these changes most accurately and estimate the brightness closest to that of the ground-truth compared with the other methods.
+This is thanks to the brightness constraint and the fifth constraint in (\ref{eq: our ST fusion}), which promote the brightness of the estimated image to be close to that of the observed LR image $\Lt$ on the target date, based on Assumption~ii) and the observation model in \eqref{eq: relationship model}.
+Following ROSTF, RobOt also captures the temporal changes well.
+STARFM and VIPSTF are greatly affected by the reference HR image $\Hr$ and estimate closer brightness to that of $\Hr$ than to that of the ground-truth.
+The result of RSFN is not good due to lack of training data.
+The SwinSTFM result appears to show spectral distortion.
+For the Site2 data, Fig.~\ref{fig: Site2 SemiSim Case1 results} shows that ROSTF-1 captures the changes in brightness of the zoomed-in area most accurately.
+ROSTF-2 and RobOt have good estimates, followed by ROSTF-1.
+STARFM and SwinSTFM do not capture the large temporal changes.
+The result of VIPSTF has different tints throughout.
+RSFN estimates brightness closer to that of $\Hr$ than to that of the ground-truth.